Another set of human remains found at Lake Mead identified

-LAS VEGAS (KLAS) — A third set of human remains found at Lake Mead within the last year has been identified.
+LAS VEGAS, Nev.
+(KLAS) — A third set of human remains found at Lake Mead within the last year has been identified.

 On Wednesday, the Clark County Coroner’s Office confirmed the remains belong to Claude Russell Pensinger, who was 52 years old when he was last seen in July 1998.